 To illustrate what this script does, I have tested this script with the data files (*.dat) that are included in the Surfer 12 Samples folder, typically located here:

 This script grids each of the data files and saves them into the same directory.
 Once gridded, you can create grid based maps using the data.
 To illustrate this, I have included a few screenshots of the contour maps that are generated from these grid files.

 Diablo Example.dat | Diablo Example.grd

 TutorWS.dat | TutorWS.grd

-In addition to the GridAll script, you can download other Free Scripts from the Golden Software website.
-Click on the link on each script’s name to download the script.
+In addition to the GridAll script, you can download other Free Scripts from the Golden Software Support site and in the samples directory for each program.